simpleParadox/Private-RE/README.md

 ### Package installation.

-First create a new conda environment using the following (make sure you have [Anaconda](https://www.anaconda.com/) installed.)
+First create a new conda environment using the following (make sure you have [Anaconda](https://www.anaconda.com/) installed.).
+We used python version 3.9 for our project.
 ```
 conda create --name DP_RE python=3.9
 ```